Abhishek-Tamboli9/Achyutas_Embedded_Projects/README.md

   5. Open a pull request from your branch to the original repository's main branch.

   6. Once your pull request is reviewed and accepted, your changes will be merged into the main repository.

-### License
-The contents of this repository are under [insert your chosen license here].
-Please review the license file for more details.

 We hope you find these assignments helpful in your learning journey.
 If you have any questions or suggestions, feel free to open an issue.